 The budget summary, or Excel budget, is a list of all project costs being requested.
 The costs are grouped by category.

-Cal Maritime's research budget template is in the next column; if you need a budget with cost share please email Sponsored Programs and we will send you a template.
-Please email Sponsored Programs for the benefits actuals rates.
+Cal Maritime's research budget template is in the next column; if you need a budget with cost share please email RIO and we will send you a template.

 A budget narrative is often required.
 This document provides detailed justification of each budget program item and indicates how each budget category was calculated.